- IU Bloomington

 What degree are you working toward?

-- I am currently working to earn a Ph.D. in African American and African Diaspora Studies.
-My degree and major concentration emphasize an interdisciplinary research approach to the study of Blacks in the diaspora.
-Pursuing a graduate degree in African American and African Diaspora Studies has granted me the opportunity to survey the intersections that race, class, culture, and politics can contribute to understanding the experiences of Blacks locally and globally throughout their respective geographies.
-My subfield within the major is literature, and I specifically look at African/Caribbean/African American autobiographies and short stories.
-I love my major, and am especially grateful for the global perspective and self-discovery that it provides for me.
+- I am currently working to earn my Ph.D. in African American and African Diaspora Studies.
+My degree and major concentration emphasizes an interdisciplinary research approach to the study of Black life throughout the diaspora.
+Pursuing a graduate degree in African American and African Diaspora Studies has granted me the opportunity to survey the intersectionality of race, class, and gender in order to contribute to an understanding of the experiences of Blacks locally and globally throughout their respective geographies.
+My subfield/minor within the major is literature, and I specifically look at the value of African/Caribbean/African American autobiographies/memoirs in terms of how they can provide directives for future generations on how to uplift and heal themselves.
+I love my major, and am especially grateful for the global perspective and self-discovery that it provides offers.

 Why did you choose graduate school at IU Bloomington?